forrest996/ResNet_P/README.md

 # A stage-level network parallelization method based on depth decomposition.
 [None]

-This is the official Pytorch/PytorchLightning implementation of the paper: <br/>
+This is the official Pytorch implementation of the paper: <br/>
 > [**A stage-level network parallelization method based on depth decomposition.**](https:)
 > Zuming Wu,Yunwei Zhang,
 > *None*